markjrieke/2022-midterm-forecasts/notes.md

         -   why: only had two cycles worth of polling data to reference.
         -   future: append current model with 2022 data, also dig for more polling data?
+    -   some FEC filing not available on ballotpedia
+        -   what: some campaign finance filings aren’t not available on ballotpedia
+        -   problem: losing signal for those that are missing
+        -   why: ballotpedia only includes FEC filings for “official candidates,” based on their selection criteria.
+        -   future: impute values? or do some extra digging…
 -   potential features
     -   data currently available in repo:
         -   polls